chensasha/TanscriptomeAssembly-Annelids/README.md

 ## Aim and objectives

-The **aim** is to assemble transcriptomes of two polychaetes - Pygospio elegans and Arenicola marina, - and to prepare data for further investigation of genes responsible for gradient expression in the body of annelids.
+The **aim** is to assemble transcriptomes of two polychaetes - *Pygospio elegans* and *Arenicola marina*, - and to prepare data for further investigation of genes responsible for gradient expression in the body of annelids.

 The following objectives were set in order to achive the goal:
 1. Data preparation